This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Chromosomal Abnormalities : Deletion”.

 d) Deletion will be recognized by trans factors

 Explanation: In terminal deletions the telomere is present; it is sort of removing the bases before telomere not including it.
 Terminal breaks will however lack telomerase and will be sticky.
 Shortening in both cases could be similar.

-3. What will be the effect of deletion mutation of a gene at the telomere?
+3. What will be the effect of the deletion mutation of a gene at the telomere?

 a) Organism will dye